A New Old Play: Production design

 Set construction spanned about six months.
 The shoot took place entirely at a factory owned by a friend of Qiu's, with the production set constructed in a textile mill covering approximately 400 square meters (~4,306 square feet).
 A white shed was also built in the factory's parking lot, bringing the total size of the sets to about 1,000 square meters (~10,764 square feet).
 It was also the filming location for Qiu's previous film Mr. Zhang Believes, for which he wrote the screenplay with that set in mind.
 He likened the production style to the works of Italo Calvino, and explained that he chose a similar set design with Mr. Zhang Believes because he saw handcrafted production design as "an extension of creative invention", aiming to "refurbish through techniques" from early screen and stage plays.
 Qiu Jiongjiong (who was a trained visual artist) served as the art director and participated in creating the set props.
 The set was mainly decorated with hand-painted artwork, while all the props, walls, staircases, and backdrops were also hand-crafted.
 Most materials used for the set renovations were sourced directly from the surrounding factory, primarily utilising cloth, along with cardboard, wood, and cotton.

-Qiu emphasised that he chose to use "exaggerated" set and props to suit the film's tone of absurdity and black humour.
+Qiu stated that he chose to use "exaggerated" set and props to suit the film's tone of absurdity and black humour.
 He also created and manipulated a "sense of alienation" through low-budget filmmaking, using visibly fake backgrounds and a theatrical style of production sets, influenced by Bertolt Brecht's plays.
 For instance, a grey cloth was used to represent a river, while wind-blown plastic bags and shaking white fabrics were used to mimic the turbulent waves, with critics comparing the scantily decorated settings to Roy Andersson's films.
 Lin Sheng-wei at United Daily News compared the "flimsy" and simplistic scenery to stage plays, calling it a "forced defamiliarization" that required the audience to "use their imagination in every scene", which encourages the audience to focus on the characters and immerse in their emotions to "make the absurd props come to life"; while 34th Street Magazine Weike Li described the "obviously contrived sets" as "intentionally creating a sense of comical foreignness", presenting history in expressionism.
 While designing the netherworld, Qiu cited Jacques Tati's visual style as an inspiration, and made limited distinctions from the living world sets, primarily by dimming the lighting and using black-coloured props instead of white.